 We independently simulate the four-way intersection 20,000 times.
-The parameters underlying the simulation are displayed in Appendix B. We assume that all vehicles are homogeneous and study the effect of two important control parameters:
+The parameters underlying the simulation are displayed in Appendix B. We separately analyze the homogeneous and the heterogeneous case and study the effect of two important control parameters:

-- We vary the time headway T of the vehicles (T is a parameter of the car-following model IDMrm), and - the safety distance d_s which controls whether an oncoming vehicle is classified as conflicting or not.
+- We vary the time headway T of the vehicles (T is a parameter of the car-following model IDMrm), and - the safety distance d_s which controls whether an oncoming vehicle is classified as conflicting or not. - 1) Homogeneous Traffic: We assume that all vehicles are subject to misperception as described in Section V-B. This occurs if only human drivers are present.
 Fig. 3 displays the quantitative measures of the risk of the system: Fig. 3a shows the number of accidents, Fig. 3b the number of collided vehicles.
 Of course, safety increases when time headway and safety threshold are increased.
-Both graphs are quite similar in shape, since for all parameters accidents involve on average about 2 to 2.3 vehicles, see Fig. 3c.
+Both graphs are quite similar in shape, since for all parameters accidents involve on average about 2 to 2.2 vehicles, see Fig. 3c.
 Due to low velocities (10 m/s) and a moderate rate at which vehicles are generated, vehicles are able to react to most collisions.

 The efficiency of the traffic system is shown in Fig. 4: Fig. 4a shows a surface plot, Fig. 4b a top view of the same graph.
 The function is strictly concave and has a unique maximum.
-This captures the tradeoff between risk and efficiency: If d_s or T are small, the number of accidents is high and the intersection is blocked.
+This captures the tradeoff between risk and efficiency: If $d{\mathbf{s}}$ or T are small, the number of accidents is high and the intersection is blocked.
 Hence, traffic flow is low.
-With increasing d_s and T, the number of accidents decreases and traffic flow increases.
-However, traffic becomes inefficient, if d_s or T are large, i.e., if vehicles drive too carefully; in this case, traffic flow decreases.
+With increasing $d{\mathbf{s}}$ and T, the number of accidents decreases and traffic flow increases.
+However, traffic becomes inefficient, if $d{\mathbf{s}}$ or T are large, i.e., if vehicles drive too carefully; in this case, traffic flow decreases.
 Accidents do still occur in the most efficient traffic flow scenario.
 The findings generalize our preliminary results in [4].